dvdvideo1234/TrackAssemblyTool/readme.md

 /            --> Slash represents directory divider ( Like in D:/Steam/common/Garry's mod )
 #            --> Any kind of delimiter valid for a file name( Like dashes, underscores etc.)
 %addonname%  --> Name of your addon (For example: SPros)
-%category%   --> Category, which you want your pices to be divided by ( Like straight, curves, raps, bridges etc.)
+%category%   --> Category, which you want your pieces to be divided by ( Like straight, curves, raps, bridges etc.)
-%piecename%  --> The file name of the piece created in the addon ( Ending with *.mdl of cource)
+%piecename%  --> The file name of the piece created in the addon ( Ending with *.mdl of course)
 ```
 The good practices ( The category should be bordered by delimiters ):
 ```